Azure/aca-dotnet-workshop/docs/aca/08-aca-monitoring/index.md

 ```

 !!! success
     With those changes in place, you should start seeing telemetry coming to the Application Insights instance provisioned.
-Let's review Application Insights' key dashboards and panels in Azure Portal.
+Let's review Application Insights' key dashboards and panels in [Azure portal](https://portal.azure.com){target=_blank}.

 ### Distributed Tracing Via Application Map